nils-hoyer/cypress-fail-on-console-error/README.md

 ```

 ### Debugging
-When Cypress log is activated, debug information about the matching and exclude process is available from the cypress runner.
+When Cypress log is activated, debug information about the matching and exclude process are available from the cypress runner.
 As a plus, the generated error message string can be verified.
 ![image info](./docs/cypressLogTrue.png)

 ### Contributing